smortezah/portfolio/website/docs/eda/polars.md

 ## Introduction

-Welcome to the realm of [Polars](https://www.pola.rs/) — a fast DataFrame library in Python designed for large datasets.
+Welcome to the realm of [Polars](https://www.pola.rs/)&mdash;a fast DataFrame library in Python designed for large datasets.
 Inspired by pandas, Polars takes it up a notch by offering a more memory-efficient and faster performance, thanks to its implementation in the Rust programming language.

 Polars can handle large datasets effortlessly and delivers computations at a lightning-fast speed without the need to load everything in memory.
 Plus, leveraging [Apache Arrow](https://arrow.apache.org/) to execute vectorized operations gives it an extra edge for high performance.